Description of the test

 The test is almost painless for most people, although you may feel a slight pinch when the needle is inserted.

 Before having this test, discuss the advantages, disadvantages, long-term risks, and consequences associated with the test with your doctor.
 Be sure you fully understand what will happen and are comfortable with your doctor's answers to your questions.

-You should eat and drink normally for 3 days before the test, but do not eat or drink anything for at least 8 hours before the test.
+If you are undergoing this test to screen for diabetes or prediabetes, you should eat and drink normally for 3 days before the test, but do not eat or drink anything for at least 8 hours before the test.
 Follow any instructions provided to you by your doctor or health care professional.

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any medication allergies and medical conditions that you may have.

 Ask your doctor or pharmacist whether you need to stop taking any of your medications before the test.